 So the solution I found is to convert my shapegrid to .geotiff, open the geotiff file under SAGA GIS, and convert it to .asc.
 The output file is readable and correct but it is very heavy and time consuming.

 The issue seems to be the same in QGIS Valmiera as in Essen (2.14)

-#1 Updated by Even Rouault almost 4 years ago
+#1 Updated by Even Rouault about 4 years ago

 I have had a look at that.
 The issue is that in GDALTools the rasterizer offers a save box that list all GDAL supported rasters.
 But only those that have update mode support (DCAP_CREATE) should be listed, and AAIGRID is not one of those.
 Furthermore if you select a format like ERDAS Imagine, the "-of HFA" flag will not be set, so a GeoTIFF will be created.

 #2 Updated by Giovanni Manghi almost 4 years ago

 Maybe I missing something (maybe a gdal utilities parameter), so feel free to reopen.

 I have lately supported some ex colleague preparing input files for Landscape Analysis packages like the here cited maxent, circuitscape, fragstat, gflow and others.